amalia03/GEANS_Platform_Comparison_Scripts/README.md

 In this depository, you will find the scripts and steps that were used for the bioinformatic analysis for our paper, *Paper X*.
+For more information on the metabarcoding steps, please refer to https://github.com/karlijn-doorenspleet/decona-postprocessing/tree/main.

 ## Metabarcoding data processing
 For Illumina Miseq data we used